WillGoad/cranq-tutorials/reference/1_application_flow/1_3_synchronization/README.md

 The ```flow/Syncer``` aggregates the input signals & forwards it only, once all of it's inputs received a trigger.
 - It's counterpart is ```flow/Splitter```, which is capable of splitting up the aggregated signal to the original signals.
-- They both have dynamic input/output ports, allowing the developer to scale them as needed
+- They both have dynamic input/output ports (spread ports), allowing the developer to scale them as needed
 - They are useful for building a synchronization point on node inputs, making sure the node executes only once all (or some) of it's inputs are fulfilled
 - They can also be used for merging & splitting data structures, as [demonstrated later](cranqj/app_flow_sync_split.cranqj)